Issued memberships

 Important rules

-- If the related sale is deleted, the membership is shown as not active.
+- If the related sale is deleted, the membership is shown as inactive.

 - If there is no central plan, the membership is shown as a personal membership plan, but it is managed through the same workflow.